caseywebdev/react-list/README.md

 Return the indices of the first and last items that are at all visible in the viewport.

+## FAQ

+##### Why is the list freezing/overflowing the stack?

+This happens when specifying the `uniform` type without actually providing uniform size elements.
+The component attempts to draw only the minimum necessary elements at one time and that minimum element calculation is based off the first element in the list.
+When the first element does not match the other elements, the calculation will be wrong and the component will never be able to fully resolve the ideal necessary elements.

+##### Why doesn't it work with margins?

+The calculations to figure out element positioning and size get significantly more complicated with margins, so they are not supported.
+Use a transparent border or padding or an element with nested elements to achieve the desired spacing.

 ## Development

 ```bash